Cowra: Transport

-Cowra at the intersection for three highways: the Mid-Western Highway, Olympic Highway and the Lachlan Valley Way.
+Cowra lies at the intersection of three highways: the Mid-Western Highway, Olympic Highway, and the Lachlan Valley Way.

-Cowra was a major rail centre being the focal point of the Blayney-Demondrille railway line as well as the junction for branch lines to Eugowra and Grenfell.
+Cowra was a major rail centre, being the focal point of the Blayney-Demondrille railway line as well as the junction for branch lines to Eugowra and Grenfell.

 The Cowra to Blayney section was closed in the 1980s by the State Rail Authority, before being reopened by the Lachlan Valley Railway as a heritage railway in September 1993, before closing again in April 1997 after a bridge was destroyed by fire.
 In April 2000, the section reopened in a project funded by the Government of New South Wales.
 It closed again without ever having gained a regular source of traffic.
 The Cowra to Demondrille section closed in 2007.

 Climate

 Under the Köppen climate classification, Cowra has a humid subtropical (Cfa) climate, with a cold semi-arid (BSk) influence.
 Average maximum temperatures ranging from 32 °C in high summer to 14 °C in mid winter, while minima range from 16 °C to 2 °C.

 Cowra sits on the border zone between the cool, wet highlands of the Great Dividing Range and the hot, dry plains of western New South Wales.
 As a result, Cowra experiences climate characteristics of both regions: with cold sub-10 °C maximum temperatures, frequent frost and even snow in winter, and frequent 40+ °C temperatures in summer.
-Other towns that experience this 'border' climate are Inverell and Mudgee further north, Yass and Tumut further south, Corryong in Victoria and Dalby in Queensland.
+Other towns that experience this "border" climate are Inverell and Mudgee further north, Yass and Tumut further south, Corryong in Victoria and Dalby in Queensland.

 Rainfall is mild and distributed fairly evenly all year round, however it slightly peaks in summer with thunderstorms and again in winter with cold fronts.
 The average annual rainfall is 598.3 mm, while Cowra's wettest month on record was January 1984, with 371.0 mm recorded.
 Extreme temperatures have ranged from 46.6 °C to -8.0 °C. Cowra is considerably sunny, having 145.8 clear days on an annual basis.